erickbytes/finsou.py/README.md

 **Caveats**
 - After hours only.
 This tool only currently works after the market has closed normal market hours.
 - After hours prices for "over the counter" (OTC) traded stocks are not listed on Yahoo.
+- This works best when you're only fetching a few stocks.
+You'll likely get rate limited by Yahoo after so many requests.

 **Example Stock Summary**